-The second section of December 11 to third to Control Valley Development and be all that

-prospective housing?
-Do you really think Castro Valley Boulevard can handle all that
+24 EBMUD prospective housing?
+Do you really think Castro Valley Boulevard can handle all that traffic?

-traffic?
 It can't handle it now - I hope you receive enough letters to change your mind.

-Lets not think about money - lets think about people.

-24 EBMUD (see attached) Thank you for your

-comments.
-They have been

-received.

-Staff are committed to

-helping applicants comply

-with relevant utility design

-guidelines.

-25 Blake Wellen (see attached) Thank you for your

-comments.
-They have been

-received.

-26 Meliza Orcher My name is Meliza Orcher and I'm a homeowner and mother in Central CV.
-We Thank you for your 20 MONEA OTOTION bought our home here for the proximity to the outdoors, for the convenience of public comments.
-They have been transport, for the great schools, and for the charming feel of downtown. received.
+Lets not think about money - lets think about people. (see attached) Thank you for your 24 EBMOD (see allacried) Thank you for your comments.
+They have been received.
+Staff are committed to helping applicants comply with relevant utility design guidelines.
+25 Blake Wellen (see attached) Thank you for your comments.
+They have been received.
+26 Meliza Orcher y name is eliza Orcher and I'm a homeowner and mother in Central CV.
+We bought our home here for the proximity to the outdoors, for the convenience of public transport, for the great schools, and for the charming feel of downtown.
 While we came here for those services, what really captured me was the community.
-ICCCIVCU.
 Immediately after moving into our home, we we drawn in and made welcome by our neighbors, who gifted us pastries from 7 Hills and olive oil from Amphora.
 CV, I've learned, is a place where you can go across the street and ask for a cup of sugar, and receive so much more - advice on pruning our rose bushes, an extra pipe wrench, the name of a trusted handyman.
 Which is why it's such a shame to see so many of my community members here arguing against boosting our local economy and community by opposing these additional units in town.
 Our home values We all love CV.
 It's a beautiful and charming place.
 But the argument that more housing will drive our home values lower is actually false in the Bay Area.
 The demand for housing where we live is huge.
 We all know that the pandemic drove a bunch of people out of the city and into the suburbs.
 If we can all dig into our altruism here, this town has the empty lots and underdeveloped plots in our town to make a tiny dent in the housing crisis in California.
 Increased homelessness = lower housing value; Increased poverty = lower housing value.
 And you know what, once you go past a certain point on CV Blvd, it's not as charming.
 There's such an opportunity here to use some of that space for increased development, whether it's housing or the economic development that will occur when more people live and work in this community.
-The lack of affordable housing in our community - coupled with inflation and increased poverty - will do even more damage to our housing values than building housing units. damage to our housing values than building housing units.
+The lack of affordable housing in our community - coupled with inflation and increased poverty - will do even more damage to our housing values than building housing units.
+Thank you for your comments.
+They have been received.